 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each initial thread must be 500–750 words (approx. 2–3 pages) and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.

 Each initial post will be 500–750 words.
-After reading the course text on the weekly topic, the student will address the topic demonstrating critical thinking, synthesis and comprehension.
-Each discussion board is required to have at least three peer-reviewed sources cited 2–3 times.
-Both of the course textbooks are required sources plus one other high quality peer-reviewed source published within the last 5 years.
+After reading the required course text on the weekly topic, the student will address the topic demonstrating critical thinking, synthesis and comprehension.
+Each discussion is required to have at least three peer-reviewed sources cited 2–3 times.
+The primary course textbook is required sources plus one other high quality peer-reviewed source published within the last 5 years.
 At least 1 passage of Scripture is also required.
 All replies will be 250–500 words (approx. 1–2 pages) Each reply must provide critical thinking and synthesis to the point stated in the original author’s post.
 Strict compliance to APA style standards is required.

 Faith Integration Papers (6)